Vegekku/mod-front-end-avanzado/README.md

 * Text.
 Look for any coincidence with search text.
 * Date.
 Look for any beer with the same `firstBrewed` value.
 Date compare just month and year.

+### Add comment

+Go to beer details and add your comments.

 ## CHANGELOG

 ### v1.0